 - Marine Aquaculture and Technologies

 - Marine Litter and Sustainable Waste Management.

-In addition, students will be offered the opportunity to participate in international and national internships within the OsloMet (June 2022) and IPMA (November 2022) marine labs.
-During the internships, students will be integrated in on-going research projects, run independent work on topics related to marine and maritime research, and present a final Project in MSTS (December 2022).
+In addition, students will participate in international and national internships within the OsloMet and IPMA institutions.
+During the internships, students will be integrated in on-going research projects, run independent work on topics related to marine and maritime research.
+At the end of the course, students will present a final Project in MSTS.

 Vacancies for 2022/2023:

 Applicants should have the 1st cycle of higher study in marine sciences, biology, environmental engineering, or in another relevant field such as: chemistry, physics, mathematics, ecology, climate and atmospheric sciences, geosciences, geography, geology, fisheries, aquaculture, or natural resource management and social sciences.

 In addition, candidates should also be proficient in English, have capacity to carry out independent work and be available for both international mobility and presence-based courses.